How Contracts Terminate

 - the other acts on the promise, and changes their position as a result.

 The contract doesn’t need to say that the parties intend to change the agreement in the contract itself.

-Even where the contract says that no variations or changes may be made to the contract, changes can be made to it by a varying its terms.
+Even where a variation clause says that no variations or changes may be made to the contract, changes can be made to it by a varying its terms.

-If there is a contractual procedure to change it though, that procedure should be followed.
+If there is a contractual procedure in a variation clause to change it though, that procedure should be followed.

 Terms of contract can be built into a contract to terminate it.
 These are known as conditions subsequent.

 A condition subsequent stipulates a state of affairs which causes existing contractual obligations to come to an end.